Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 If you use freshly chipped wood mulch of either type, keep in mind that it will, for the first 6 to 8 weeks, pull nitrogen from the soil as is begins to break down.
 You may need to add a little extra nitrogen during this time.
 In the long term, as the wood continues to break down, it will add nitrogen to the soil.

-Fir bark provides an attractive, durable, and protective covering for your soil.
+Fir bark provides an attractive, durable, and protective covering for your soil, but wood chips are free and less likely to give you splinters.

 You can grow a surprising amount of food in your own yard.
 Ask me how!